Published on February 11, 2022

 Recognize Short-term and Long-term Goals

 Does the student-athlete have the desire to participate in college athletics?
-Encouraging academic goals and relating those goals back to their sport tends to increase performance in both areas.
-Many student-athletes are exploring the idea of college athletics, however they might not be sure exactly what level or if they are able to compete in college.
+Encouraging academic goals and relating those goals to their sport tends to increase performance in both areas.
+Many student-athletes are exploring the idea of college athletics however, they might not be sure exactly what level or if they can compete in college.
 Some may have a definite plan in place with the exact path and school, which can provide an excellent outline for their academic goals.
 These conversations can happen early and often.

-Honest Game stresses the importance of being prepared with an appropriate course schedule and load in order to be ready for NCAA academic eligibility requirements.
+Honest Game stresses the importance of being prepared with an appropriate course schedule and load to be ready for NCAA academic eligibility requirements.